chacinelias/Simple-calculator/README.md

 # Simple-calculator
-A simple calculator written in Javascript (using JQuery ) for a programming course.
+A simple calculator written in Javascript and JQuery for a programming course.